Choosing a Pediatrician for Your Adopted Baby: A Complete Guide

 Providing all the medical records you can, plus pregnancy records if they exist, is critical.
 There may be a lack of data on some of the medical information.
 So, be honest with your pediatrician about what you do or don’t know.
 They should be able to fill in the gaps by doing tests and a medical examination of your child.

 The pediatrician will do a complete medical examination of your adopted baby or child to look for any undetected health issues.
-They should do blood and urine tests.
-If your adopted child is of a different race, the pediatrician may test for specific diseases.
-For instance, Sickle cell anemia is more common in certain races.
+They should conduct blood and urine tests, review their medical records, and complete a physical examination.
+Then, the doctor can diagnose and treat any medical issues that they find.

 Choosing a Pediatrician for Your Adopted Baby